EnvModellingGroup/hrds/README.md

 ```
 Replace 2.1.3.3 with the output from the ``gdal-config`` command.

+Note that more recent GDAL install rely on 'gdal', not 'pygdal'.
+You may also have some issues with GDAL not
+recognising numpy.
+If this is the case you will see errors like:

+'ImportError: cannot import name '_gdal_array' from 'osgeo''

+If so, try this:

+pip install -vvv gdal==$(gdal-config --version).* --no-build-isolation --no-cache-dir --force-reinstall

 You can then install hrds from source using the standard:

 ```bash